t-schreibs/sound-accumulator/content/genres/Bedroom pop.md

 ## About
 Bedroom pop is generally associated with many of the artefacts of its predecessor, the lo-fi movement of the 80s and 90s - audible noise (tape hiss or otherwise), cultivated amateurism, use of outdated equipment, etc. As artists have worked within and around the genre over the last twenty years, a handful of key aesthetic characteristics have become synonymous with it:
 - Heavily chorused-out or otherwise modulate guitars
-- Simple beats, whether from a very deadened drum kit, or else a drum machine
+- Simple beats, whether from a very deadened drum kit or drum machine
 - Soft, or at least generally wistful, vocal style and lyrical content, whether rapped or sung
 - Use of electric piano-esque or otherwise gentle synthesizer sounds
 - Youth